Uniqueness and universality of the Brownian map: The traversal lemmas

-Thanks to property (ii) of Lemma \ref{coupling}, we can use $\gamma_n^*$, or rather the time-reversed path $\ov\gamma_n^*$, to construct an ``approximate'' geodesic from $\rho_n$ to $\partial_n$ in $M_n$.
+Thanks to property (ii) of Lemma~\ref{coupling}, we can use $\gamma_n^*$, or rather the time-reversed path $\ov\gamma_n^*$, to construct an ``approximate'' geodesic from $\rho_n$ to $\partial_n$ in~$M_n$.
 To do so, we concatenate a geodesic path from $\rho_n$ to $\partial^*_n$ with the path $\ov\gamma_n^*$, and then with a geodesic path from the initial point of $\gamma^*_n$ (which is either $\rho^*_n$ or a neighbor of $\rho^*_n$) to $\partial_n$.
 Let $\gamma_n^{**}$ be the path resulting from this concatenation.
-From property (ii) of Lemma \ref{coupling}, the length of $\gamma_n^{**} $ is bounded above by $d_{gr}(\rho_n,\partial_n)+4(p+1)$, with probability at least $1-2((p-1)n)^{-1}$.
-From Proposition 1.1 in \cite{AM} (and the fact that this result also holds for approximate geodesics as discussed in the introduction of \cite{AM}), we know that the paths $\gamma_n$ and $\gamma_n^{**}$ must be close to each other with high probability when $n$ is large.
+From property~(ii) of Lemma~\ref{coupling}, the length of $\gamma_n^{**} $ is bounded above by $d_{\mathrm{gr}}(\rho_n,\partial_n)+4(p+1)$, with probability at least $1-2((p-1)n)^{-1}$.
+From Proposition 1.1 in \cite {AM} (and the fact that this result also holds for approximate geodesics as discussed in the introduction of~\cite{AM}), we know that the paths $\gamma_n$ and $\gamma_n^{**}$ must be close to each other with high probability when $n$ is large.
 More precisely, we get for every $\ve>0$,

-In what follows, we suppose that the event considered in Lemma \ref{keylem} holds for the DMBG $\wt M_n$.
+In what follows, we suppose that the event considered in Lemma~\ref{keylem} holds for the DMGB $\wt M_n$.
 We fix $\delta>0$ and using the property (\ref{keylemtech1}), we will show that we have on this event

-except possibly on a set of probability tending to $0$ when $n\to\infty$.
-Our claim (\ref{keylem200}) will follow since the DMGBs $\wt M_n$ and $\wt M_n^*$ have the same distribution (and $P(|\Delta_n-\Delta_n^*|\geq \ve n^{1/4})$ tends to $0$ as $n\to\infty$, for every $\ve>0$).
+except possibly on a set of probability tending to $0$ when $n\to \infty $.
+Our claim (\ref{keylem200}) will follow since the DMGBs $\wt M_n$ and $\wt M_n^*$ have the same distribution [and $P(|\Delta_n-\Delta_n^*|\geq\ve n^{1/4})$ tends to $0$ as $n\to\infty$, for every $\ve>0$].